 While reading some hard drive reviews on a popular online store, I discovered that many people don’t understand the term “backup”.
-This misunderstanding is a huge problem, and just reading a small sampling of customer reviews on generally well regarded storage products, shows me that it has caused many people to lose a lot of their data.
+This misunderstanding is a huge problem.
+Reading a small sampling of customer reviews showed me that the misunderstanding has caused many people to lose all their data.
 Imagine if you were to lose all your photos!?
 You’d be devastated, and it could be financially crippling if photography is your business.
 In this post, I will explain what all of these people got wrong and ensure that it doesn’t happen to you.

-RAID Is Not a Backup
+RAID is Not a Backup

 RAID 1 devices protect you from drive failure, so if one of the drives fails physically in a catastrophic manner, your data will be accessible on the other drive.
-This is great, because drive failures are an unfortunate certainty at some point, but it’s not the end of the story.
+This is great because drive failures are an unfortunate certainty at some point, but it’s not the end of the story.
 Mechanical drive failure isn’t the only way that you can lose your files!

 The other common way to lose an image is through simple human error.
-We’ve all accidentally deleted the wrong file at some time in our lives and whilst things are sometimes available in the trash can, this isn’t always the case if you have accidentally performed a secure erase, or emptied the trash.
-The trash can also work differently with externally attached drives as well so it’s not a total safety net.
-With a RAID 1 drive, if you accidentally delete a photo (or folder of photos) from one drive, it immediately gets deleted from the other drive.
+We’ve all accidentally deleted the wrong file at some time in our lives, and whilst things are sometimes available in the trash can, this isn’t always the case if you have accidentally performed a secure erase or emptied the trash.
+The trash can also work differently with externally attached drives, so it’s not a total safety net.
+With a RAID 1 drive, if you accidentally delete a photo (or folder of images) from one drive, it immediately gets deleted from the other drive.
 You can’t really call that a backup now, can you?

-External Doesn’t Mean Backup
+“External” Doesn’t Mean Backup

-As I mentioned at the top of the post, I was compelled to write this today after reading a series of user “reviews”.
+As I mentioned at the top of the post, I was compelled to write this after reading a series of user “reviews”.
 Here’s is a quote that perfectly underlines a common misunderstanding with file backup, and this guy wasn’t alone in his thinking:

 Do not make the same mistake that I did and use this drive for backing up anything that you don’t have an alternative backup for. – review from online store.

-It’s best to have them in more than one other location but you can read more about that here in my article about my personal photo backup routine.
+It’s best to have them in more than one other location, but you can read more about that in my article about my photo backup routine.
 The same thing goes for RAID devices as well.
-They are a useful way to maintain continuous access to files in the event of a drive failure, but they are not a backup on their own, simply hardware redundancy.
-A backup is copy of your file that is located in a different place.
-It could simply be on a different drive volume, or it could be a different physical place (using a NAS or cloud storage).
+They are a helpful way to maintain continuous access to files in a single drive failure, but they are not a backup on their own, simply hardware redundancy.
+A backup is a copy of your file located in a different place.
+It could simply be on a separate drive volume or a different physical location (using a NAS or cloud storage).